dotnet/docs/docs/ai/prompt-engineering-in-dot-net.md

 An instruction is text that tells the model how to respond.
 An instruction can be a directive (**You are helping students learn about US history, so talk about the US unless they specifically ask about other countries.**) or an imperative (**Translate to Tagalog:**).

 Directives are more flexible than imperatives.
 A directive can provide more context, and you can combine several directives in one instruction.
 It's also easier to implement a series of steps using a sequence of directives.
-You can spell out the steps that you want the model to take, but you can also just tell the model to break it into steps and then follow them, an approach called chain-of-thought prompting.
+You can spell out the steps that you want the model to take, but you can also just tell the model to break it into steps and then follow them, an approach called chain of thought prompting.

 The Completion API accepts any instructions that you include in an engineered prompt.
 The Chat Completion API only accepts instructions that you include in a [system message](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions#system-message).